 - They both come with a travel charger.
 However, the DiamondClean travelling case has a more premium look and feel to it

-The Philips Sonicare ProtectiveClean 6100 is the one with the most features; it comes close to the new Philips Sonicare DiamondClean but not quite there yet.
-Both 5100 and 6100 have three cleaning modes (clean, gum care and whites).
+The Philips Sonicare ProtectiveClean 6100 is the one with the most features; it comes close to the Diamondclean 9700 but not quite there yet.
+Both Protectiveclean 5100 and 6100 have three cleaning modes (clean, gum care and whites).

 The clean mode lasts for a standard 2 minutes, the white has a duration of 2 minutes and 30 seconds.
 The gum care takes up to 3 minutes to clean under the gums and to stimulate them for better blood flow.